-You have just lost your loved one and you need to take charge of the estate with the help of a Baton Rouge, LA probate lawyer immediately so that you do not face probate issues.
-Losing a loved one is stressful enough — you don’t need probate problems on top of that.
+You have just lost your loved one, and you need to take charge of the estate with the help of a Baton Rouge, LA probate lawyer immediately so that you do not face probate issues.
+Losing a loved one is stressful enough; you don’t need probate problems on top of that.
 Don’t worry, though, because probate lawyers are here to help you get through this difficult time!
-No matter what stage of the process you are in, it’s best to contact a lawyer right away who will guide you through the whole process at Theus Law Offices so they can help you with everything listed below and more.
+No matter what stage of the process you are in, it’s best to contact a lawyer right away who will guide you through the whole process at Theus Law Offices so that we can help you with everything listed below and more.

 5 Common Issues That Can Arise During the Probate Process

 A Baton Rouge, LA probate lawyer can help you get through the probate process.
-Often, the lawyer’s job involves dealing with paperwork and the courts to ensure everything is properly taken care of.
+Often, the lawyer’s job involves handling paperwork and the courts to ensure everything is managed correctly.
 However, other issues can sometimes arise, and we’ll explore five common problems people face.

 1. The Executor Named in the Will Doesn’t Want to Handle the Duty

 When a person creates a last will and testament, they often name an executor to handle their estate and assets.
-The executor is then responsible for ensuring that a person’s estate is properly handled and that assets can benefit the right beneficiaries.
-However, sometimes the executor cannot fulfill their duties or outright refuses.
-In this situation, the court might be tasked with naming a new executor.
+The executor is then responsible for ensuring that a person’s estate is dealt with correctly and that assets can benefit the proper beneficiaries.
+However, sometimes the executor cannot fulfill their duties or outright refuses to do so.
+In this situation, the court may be required to appoint a new executor.

 2. The Executor Fails In Their Duties

-The named executor has a fiduciary duty to perform, however, sometimes, they fail to perform this duty.
-This failure can result from the inability to handle their duties or the person working within their own self-interests.
+The named executor has a fiduciary duty to perform; however, they sometimes fail to fulfill it.
+This failure can result from an inability to perform their responsibilities or from someone working in their own self-interest.
 When these situations happen, legal solutions do sometimes exist.
 For example, the courts can remove the executor and appoint a new one.
-In other situations, beneficiaries or heirs can take legal action against the executor themselves.
+In other situations, beneficiaries or heirs can bring legal action against the executor.
 Resolving this issue often requires help from a Baton Rouge probate attorney.

 3. You Can’t Find Certain Assets

-Not being able to locate certain assets can quickly create delays for the executor.
-Of course, not being able to locate these certain assets also means it’ll take longer for heirs or beneficiaries to obtain the assets they’re entitled to.
+Being unable to locate certain assets can quickly delay the executor.
+Of course, not being able to identify these specific assets also means it’ll take longer for heirs or beneficiaries to obtain the assets to which they’re entitled.
 The best way to avoid this issue is for the person creating their last will and testament to have a detailed estate plan in place.
-For certain items, the person creating their last will and testament can give directions on locating them.
+For certain items, the person creating their last will and testament can provide directions for their location.

 4. The Will Is Being Contested